35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 Will it approve the NHG's housing strategy and defer delivery of the affordable and family housing to future phases?

-NHG proposes taking advantage of clauses in the legal s106 agreement to deliver the missing affordable and family housing at later stages of the development.
+NHG proposes taking advantage of clauses in the legal s106 agreement to deliver the family housing at later stages of the development.
+It also wants to reduce the missing affordable housing - It is obvious that if it does this, then Southwark Council will have effectively subsidised NHG's affordable housing contribution, through its £200m purchase of FDS 'A' and 'B' [^5].
+It is equally obvious that local people will lose affordable and social rented housing.

 But NHG's record is poor.
 It has held an outline planning permission for ten years, since 2014 and has only built....Southwark Council took over most of the FDS iteself in 201? at the cost of £200m (link) and now NHG is trying to use the council homes that Southwark has paid for to reduce its own affordable housing obligation.
 Instead of pushing on with detailed permissions under the OPP it has tried to squeeze more out of Phase 2b than that allowed and having failed first time is back with a second attempt.
 Finally it has underdelivered on both affordable and family housing on Plot 18 and wants Southwark to sign up to the vaguest undertaking that these 'could' be made up in future phases.
 With such a miserable record, no-one can have any confidence in NHG completing the Aylesbury regeneration and delivering the promised and much-needed affordable and social rented housing.

 It's time for Southwark to lay the law down...